BrianGrant-Data/Resume/docs/index.md

 ## Work Experience
 `Aor 2023 - Current`
-__Intern Junior Analyst__, the Research & Business Development Center
+__Junior Analyst__, the Research & Business Development Center
+- A 300 hour internship
-- Used survey and data gathering to advise a business through their first expansion
+- Used data gathered by the team to advise a business through their first expansion
-- Utilized agile methodologies to lead a team of 6 analysts
+- Utilized agile methodologies to lead a team of 5 other analysts

 `Jul - Dec 2020`
 __Video-Data Analyst__, BYU-I Art Department